 The second principle has to do with transparency: how open is the process of making the decision, both in terms of who can actively participate in the process and who can at least observe what goes on?
 The guiding principle here is that in general the process should be as transparent as possible, and in particular needs to be transparent to all those to whom you’re accountable (where we’re being expansive about whom we’re accountable to, per the first principle).
 There are multiple reasons for being as transparent as possible:

-Finally, having a more transparent process provides you more opportunity to play to the crowd—in other words, through your publicly-visible actions you can influence to your side of the issue people who (typically) form the majority of those affected by the decision but are not themselves participating in the discussion.
+- Finally, having a more transparent process provides you more opportunity to “play to the crowd”—in other words, through your publicly-visible actions you can influence the “silent majority” of people to your side of the issue.
 This is a function both of your being transparent in the first place and also of the types of arguments you publicly put forth (see the third principle below).
-Having these people on your side is important when it comes time to make a decision: there may still be a few unhappy people, but the negative impact of their unhappiness will be limited if they can’t find others sympathetic to their cause.
+Having the silent majority on your side is important when it comes time to make a decision: there may still be a few unhappy people, but the negative impact of their unhappiness will be limited if they can’t find others sympathetic to their cause.

 This approach is perhaps best illustrated through an example: Suppose I’m trying to justify the Mozilla security bugs policy to someone who strongly believes that vulnerabilities should be kept secret until fixed, or even forever if that were possible.
 I would not argue that security through obscurity doesn’t work, that it’s bad for software vendors to hide security bugs, and that full disclosure is the best approach to making sure security bugs get fixed.
 Such an argument presumes acceptance of my values, not theirs.